 SIX WAYS TO MAKE IT EASIER

 Fortunately, there are six leading practices to overcome these obstacles and improve the likelihood of gaining funding and approval for a product-related program:

 - “Pain and Passion” Business Case – Most private brand and/or product development teams are attempting to drive greater and more frequent rates of innovation, develop in much shorter cycles and substantially grow their businesses, all while gaining even more cost leverage.
 This represents both incredible opportunities to lead the company forward but also inevitable and significant growing pains.
-A persuasive business case needs to strike a balance between the passion for improving the business with the likely pain of scaling to achieve these improvements.
+A persuasive business case strikes a balance between the passion for improving the business with the pain of scaling to achieve these improvements.

 - Benefits Segmentation – Product-related programs generate three types of benefits: strategic, operational and financial.
 Benefits associated with all three types must be clearly stated.